Partial Information in a Mean-Variance Portfolio Selection Game: The Case of Alternating Investment Opportunities

-The regime-switching feature encoded in \eqref{risky}, borrowed from Dai et al.\ \cite{DZZ2010}, admits a concrete financial interpretation: ``$M(t)=1$'' represents the good state (i.e., a bull market) where $S$ is expected to grow at the larger rate $\mu_1$, while ``$M(t)=2$'' represents the bad state (i.e., a bear market) where $S$ is expected to grow at the smaller rate $\mu_2$.
+where $q_1, q_2>0$ are given constants.
+The stock dynamics \eqref{risky_0} then becomes the regime-switching model in Dai et al.\ \cite{DZZ2010}, which admits a concrete financial interpretation: ``$M(t)=1$'' represents the good state (i.e., a bull market) where $S$ is expected to grow at the larger rate $\mu_1$, while ``$M(t)=2$'' represents the bad state (i.e., a bear market) where $S$ is expected to grow at the smaller rate $\mu_2$.
+We further assume that the processes $M$ and $W$ are independent.
+This essentially stipulates that the transitions between a bull market and a bear market are determined by macro-economic factors and thus distinct from the day-to-day micro-level randomness (encoded through $W$) that drives the asset price volatility.

-\subsection{Analysis under Full Information}
+\subsection{Analysis under Full Information $\F^{\mu,S}$}

+Assume that investors have access to $\F^{\mu,S}$.
+The dynamics of $S$ in \eqref{risky_0}, including $\mu(u)$ as in \eqref{mu process} and $dW(u)$, is then fully known.